 Technology has evolved in leaps and bounds in recent years and no one can deny the incredible potential it has to impact education.
-With the promise of advances like e-learning and classes taught using virtual reality headsets, the possibilities seem endless.
+With the promise of advances like e-learning and classes taught using virtual reality headsets, the possibilities for digital transformation in education seem endless.

 Technology, it seemed, could make learning easier and address different learning methods, for instance by making learning more visual or collaborative.